openshift-labs/cloud-native-guides/getting-started-odo.md

 Use insecure connections? (y/n):
 ~~~

-Enter in `Y` to use a potentially insecure connection.
+Enter in `y` to use a potentially insecure connection.
 The reason you received
 this message is because we are using a self-signed certificate for this
 workshop, but we did not provide you with the CA certificate that was generated
 by OpenShift.
 In a real-world scenario, either OpenShift's certificate would be